-Limeum aethiopicum var. lanceolatum, in Afrikaans the koggelmandervoetkaroo (agama foot Karoo) or aarbossie (little vein bush), is a hardy shrublet that grows to 15 cm.
-It is much sought after by browsing stock and game.
-Still, it is a robust plant not in danger of extinction early in the twenty first century.
+Limeum aethiopicum var. lanceolatum, in Afrikaans the koggelmandervoetkaroo (agama foot Karoo) or aarbossie (little vein bush), is a hardy shrublet that grows to heights around 30 cm.

 The distribution ranges from Namibia, the Richtersveld to the Little Karoo.
 There are other variations of the plant, one of which, L. aethiopicum var. aethiopicum, is found widespread across Sub-Saharan Africa.

 The plant is much sought after by browsing stock and game.
 Still, it is a robust plant not in danger of extinction early in the twenty first century (Vlok and Schutte-Vlok, 2010; iSpot; www.redlist.sanbi.org).